 --Opening Statements: 1 minute max.
 We suggest you briefly describe your qualifications for the Board, and your ideas and plans for the coming term, if elected.
 We want the bulk of the time in your segment to be devoted to Q & A.

 --A question and answer period will follow for EACH board, separately (Planning Board first, Select Board second).
-Liz Tentarelli as moderator will use questions that have been submitted to the newspaper, and questions written by audience members at the Candidate Forum. , d.
+Liz Tentarelli as moderator will use questions that have been submitted to the newspaper, and questions written by audience members at the Candidate Forum.
 Please note that written questions will stay in LWV possession after the event.
 You will be limited to TWO minutes per answer, so please plan accordingly.
-The League has timers who will alert you when you have 30 seconds left (yellow paddle) and when your time is up (red paddle).They belong to the sponsoring organization, and not to the voting public.
+The League has timers who will alert you when you have 30 seconds left (yellow paddle) and when your time is up (red paddle).

 When both the Planning Board and the Select Board have had their turns, Liz will open the Forum to questions that could be for any of the candidates for office.
 The same rules apply: Written questions only, no impromptu oral questions from the floor.
 TWO minute time limit per answer.
 That said, Liz is our skilled and experienced moderator, and she may choose to add what we call a “Lightning Round” question that can be something fun and unifying, like, “What is your favorite place in Peterborough to go for a snack?” or a local issue that wasn’t highlighted in the Forum: “How do you like the new parking lot and pedestrian bridge to Depot Square?”
 (One sentence why…)